-- a. holders of a Bachelor's Degree beginning a second degree program (however, these students may be required by the college to take the tests upon entry to help determine their placement in English/ESL); - b. entering students who achieve a score of 480 or above on the Verbal section of the SAT; - c. students who achieve a score of 75 or higher on the English Language Arts Regents Exam.
+- holders of a Bachelor's Degree beginning a second degree program (however, these students may be required by the college to take the tests upon entry to help determine their placement in English/ESL); - b. entering students who achieve a score of 480 or above on the Verbal section of the SAT; - c. students who achieve a score of 75 or higher on the English Language Arts Regents Exam.

-~ ENG 093A9 - DEVELOPING COMPETENCE IN WRITING (0 crs.
+~ ENG 093A9 - DEVELOPING COMPETENCE IN WRIT-ING (0 crs.
 4 hrs. - 4 equated crs.)

-A course in reading, writing and critical thinking for students who score 6 on the CUNY Writing Test with a passing score on the CUNY Reading Test.
-Also required of students who have taken ENG 09100 and/or 09200 but have not satisfied the writing requirements for entrance into ENG 01200.
+A course in reading, writing and critical thinking for students who score 6 on the CUNY/ACT in Writing with a passing score on the CUNY/ACT in Reading.
+Also required of students who have taken ENG 091A5 and/or 092A6 but have not satisfied the writing requirements for entrance into ENG 01200.